chaidhat/compiler/README.md

-# Minimalistic-C Programming Language & Compiler
+# MinimalistiC Programming Language & Compiler
 ### Made by Chaidhat Chaimongkol, starting on 27 August 2019

 ## About